TIWARIPRIYANSH/OLTExtension-/README.md

 5. The extension's icon will appear in your Chrome toolbar, ready to use.

 -----
+NOTE -> DON'T USE MUCH FOR IMAGE TYPE QUESTIONS , IT WILL LOAD YOUR API CALLS WITH LIMIT .
 ## ⚠️ Disclaimer

 This tool is for **educational and proof-of-concept purposes only**.
 Using such a tool to cheat on tests, exams, or any form of assessment is a violation of academic integrity and the terms of service of most platforms.
 The creator of this repository is not responsible for any misuse of this software.